'Frustrated and scared': Guards, inmates criticize Wisconsin's largest prison for COVID-19 response

-Life inside Wisconsin’s prisons has changed dramatically over the last month and a half in response to the COVID-19 pandemic.
+Life inside Wisconsin’s prisons has changed dramatically during the past month and a half in response to the COVID-19 pandemic.

 Visitors are no longer allowed.
 Admissions of new inmates have stopped.
 Prisoners now have masks.
 Some social distancing policies have been implemented.
 Sanitation has been enhanced.
 A small portion of nonviolent prisoners were released.